 - On-site visits.
 On-site visits are discretionary monitoring procedures.
 On-site visits are conducted by the PI to evaluate both compliance with the scientific objective of the project and the appropriateness of the sub-recipient’s administrative systems, processes, and charges.
 Such visits should be documented via correspondence, meeting notes, and/or trip reports and retained on file.

 - Audits.
 Discretionary audits of sub-recipients are an acceptable monitoring procedure under federal regulations, and all of the University’s cost-reimbursement sub-recipient agreements contain “right-to-audit” clauses.

 - Reporting results of monitoring procedures.
-Department administrators will report to OSP and GCA on an annual basis the results of their monitoring activities for each of their sub-recipients.
+Department administrators will report to ORSP and GCA on an annual basis the results of their monitoring activities for each of their sub-recipients.

 KSU Sub-recipient Monitoring Procedures

-- When sub-recipients have A-133 Audit findings.
-OSP and GCA may consider issuing a management decision on audit findings, when appropriate, and evaluating sub-recipient corrective actions in response to audit findings.
+- When sub-recipients have Audit findings.
+ORSP and GCA may consider issuing a management decision on audit findings, when appropriate, and evaluating sub-recipient corrective actions in response to audit findings.
 Corrective actions cited by the sub-recipient should be verified to ensure sub-recipient compliance and may necessitate on-site monitoring.
-The OSP and GCA may also consider whether sub-recipient audit findings necessitate adjustment of their own records.
+The ORSP and GCA may also consider whether sub-recipient audit findings necessitate adjustment of their own records.